 Conflict checking software

 A third suggestion is Faster Suite, a Clio Manage integration that is extremely popular in the Clio Co-Counsel Facebook group.
-It has a feature that, with the click of a button and a few search terms, will run a conflict check (searching contacts, matters, matter notes, billing records, and anything else you specify) and generate a report.
-This is my personal favorite, as it turns a conflict check into a thirty-second process, creates the notes for me, and it is so simple that pretty much anyone can do it.
+It has a feature that, with the click of a button and a few search terms, will run a conflict check.
+It will search contacts, matters, matter notes, billing records, and anything else you specify, and generate a report.
+This is my personal favorite because it turns a conflict check into a thirty-second process.
+It also creates notes for me, and is so simple that pretty much anyone can do it.

-There is also a dedicated list of conflict checking software at US Legal.
+There is also a dedicated list of various types of conflict checking software provided by US Legal.

 Pick a law firm conflict checking system (and actually use it)

-It isn’t news to any lawyer that they need to have a conflict check system.
+It isn’t news to lawyers that they need to have a conflict check system in place.
 We all heard it in law school, during bar prep, and at countless CLEs.
-But with more lawyers switching firms more often throughout their careers, keeping a meticulous record of who you’ve represented and any other relevant contacts is more critical than ever.
+However, more lawyers are switching firms throughout their careers.
+Keeping a meticulous record of who you’ve represented and any other relevant contacts is more critical than ever.

-At the heart of it, conflict checking is about consistency.
-Whether you use a dedicated tool, a spreadsheet, or even a binder, make sure to update your database regularly, be thorough with your searches, and keep a record of any conflict checking you do for each case.
+At the heart of it, law firm conflict checking is about consistency.
+Whether you use a dedicated tool, spreadsheet, or even binders, make sure to update your database regularly.
+Be thorough with your searches, and keep a record of any conflict checking you do for each case.
 Your practice—and your clients—will thank you.

 Note: The information in this article only applies to US practices.
 This post is provided for informational purposes only.
 It does not constitute legal, business, or accounting advice.